 What are matrimonial assets?

 Matrimonial assets are any assets that you, and your partner, acquired during the course of your relationship.
-They can include property and wealth acquired whilst you lived together before you got married, and brought into the marriage.
+They can include things like the properties, pensions, savings, investments, cars, antiques, jewellery, art, collections, and anything of value acquired whilst you lived together before you got married, and brought into the marriage.
+They can also include business assets established or expanded during the marriage.

 How are matrimonial assets divided in divorce?